woodnsec/IoT-Forensics/notes 4-11.md

 Update 4/11/2019
 * Met with Grispos and went to his lab to try and retrieve data from the s4 phone.
 It was found that his tool could not retrieve the planned information
 * We will use Nate’s Note 3 phone to put data on throughout the weekend (with the kardia, garmin, etc.) and next week try and get data.
+* Found out the Note phone won't work either.
+* The s3 will work.
+Throughout the weekend we will try and add data to it.